actions-marketplace-validations/kreemer_backlog-action/README.md

 * `label` (Optional): Name of the label which should be added to the issue.
 If left blank, no label will be created and the issue won't be labelled.
 * `label-color` (Optional): Hex color without `#` for the label.
 * `label-description` (Optional): Description of the label.

+## Token

+The token which have to be assigned has to have the `write:org` and the `repo` scope to be fully functional